ariannelle/Practice-things/README.md

 # Practice-things
-Some beginner stuff to practice
+Some beginner stuff I'm working on as I learn